oracle-livelabs/developer/dev-ai-app-dev-gaming/user-story/user-story.md

     After navigating to the decisions page, the AI evaluation runs in the background.
 Using AI Vector Search, it semantically compares the content against thousands of historical tournament records—identifying patterns that suggest either legitimate claims or potential abuse.
 At the same time, Graph Analytics examines the player’s prior behavior, highlighting unusual tournament frequency or links to high-risk product categories.
 For each case, the system assigns a risk score ranging from Low to Very High and generates a clear recommendation—such as “Approved – consistent with player profile” or “Request More Info – insufficient documentation.”

-5. In the **Select Your Desired Option Option** section, the approval probability and decision are displayed.
+5. In the **Select Your Desired Option** section, the approval probability and decision are displayed.
 Once a decision is made, the analyst finalizes the tournament.
 A professionally formatted PDF letter is automatically generated, summarizing the outcome and rationale.
 The player receives an email moments later, clearly stating whether their tournament was approved, denied, or needs more information—along with an explanation grounded in policy and precedent.

     ![Cathy Lee Decisions Page](./images/cathy-lee-decisions.png =50%x*)